-Dwarf Amaranth growing up to 16 inches with rich crimson plumes adds ornamental appeal.
+Dwarf Amaranth growing up to 16 inches with rich crimson plumes.
+It adds ornamental appeal to borders and is stunning when used as a low-growing plant to define specific areas.
 The long-lasting cut flowers dry a deep red and the green-to-burgundy leaves and shiny black seeds are edible and delicious!
 Cute little plants that are perfect in smaller gardens or containers.

 A tall, beautiful, and edible plant that is easy to grow requires little maintenance and is drought tolerant.
 Use in salads, cook as greens, or grow for the seed heads to make flour or popcorn.
 Sprouts for microgreens are ready in 15-30 days.
 It grows well in the heat, which intensifies the color.

 Plump round heirloom Artichokes with thick tasty hearts, tender leaves, and a delicious nutty flavor.
 Grow as an annual in all zones and as a perennial in Zones 6 – 11.
 Plants grow up to 5 feet with 3 – 5 heads per plant ready to harvest in 120 days.

 A gardener's Favorite!
 Easy grow variety.
 Reliably produces thick, straight green stalks with hints of purple at the tips.
 Produces for over 25 years.
 Disease resistant with beautiful foliage.

 Tender stringless French bean.
 70 days.
 A prolific producer of tender sweet beans with slender stringless pods between four and eight inches long.
 Old fashioned quality bean plant growing up to six feet high with bountiful harvesting from spring until fall.
 Excellent for freezing and canning.